Unibas3D/TreeSketchNet/README.md

 ![teaser](https://user-images.githubusercontent.com/88141714/127903685-1d0aa283-2ecb-4cc0-9ccd-a436e3e60aaa.jpg)

 ## Overview
-TreeSketchNet is an automated procedural modelling system based on Deep Neural Network which is described in our preprint [paper]().
+TreeSketchNet is an automated procedural modelling system based on Deep Convolutional Neural Network which is described in our preprint [paper]().
+This system allows to create 3D tree meshes by predicting  using simple hand drawn sketches.
+In particular this system can recognize and create 3D mesh

 ## Specification
 * Python 3.7.4